InWeCrypto/keytool/README.md

 command line usage:

-1) unzip the cli tool into your work diractory.
+1) unzip the cli tool into your work directory.
 2) show the command help:
 ./prkey_mac -h
 Usage of ./prkey_mac: